Key Dates: employment law changes in the UK

 October 2026

-According to the “Implementation Roadmap”, Employment Rights Bill measures expected to come into force are: fire and rehire banned; requirement to take “all reasonable steps” to prevent sexual harassment in the workplace; introducing obligation on employers not to permit the harassment of their employees by third parties; duty to inform workers of right to join a trade union; and extending the protection against detriments for taking industrial action.
+According to the updated timeline for implementation of new rights under the ERA 2025, measures expected to come into force are: requirement to take “all reasonable steps” to prevent sexual harassment in the workplace; introducing obligation on employers not to permit the harassment of their employees by third parties and introducing a power to enable regulations to specify steps that are to be regarded as ‘reasonable’, to determine whether an employer has taken all reasonable steps to prevent sexual harassment; increased ET time limits; duty to inform workers of right to join a trade union; access to workplace rights for trade unions and extending the protection against detriments for taking industrial action.
+You can watch and subscribe to a series of videos as our employment team unpacks the key reforms under the Employment Rights Act here.

 7 June